cwkingjr/infer_csv_schema_python_tool/README.md

-# Infer CSV Pantera Schema
+# Infer CSV Pandera Schema

 Quick little tool to run with uv to infer a csv schema with pandas and pandera.
 The output is a Pandera Inferred Schema.